 Females usually just hide in their burrows while the males are out searching for them.
 Usually, when they reach 4 years of age or their sexual maturity.
 Aside from insects like ants, they can also handle other prey such as other spiders, small lizards, and small frogs.

 Recluse spiders or brown spiders are also known as fiddleback spiders, violin spiders, or reapers.
 They are dangerous with their venom’s capacity to damage not just the skin but also the blood of humans in a very rare case.
 Furthermore, they are 6-20 mm in size with colours ranging from creamy to dark brown and blackish grey.

 Fortunately, there's been no report of any envenomation case from these spiders since experts discovered them in Australia 20 years ago.
 Apparently, they are not really known to bite but they use their tiny fangs to inject their poison.

 Trap door spiders are found in entire Australia with both natural and urban environments.
 They are named after their observed habit of camouflaging their burrow’s entrance to easily catch the prey when they fall inside.

 Their food includes insects such as cockroaches, other spiders, beetles, and crickets.
-Their lifespan can reach 5 to 20 years which is distinctly different from other spiders that can only live for up to 1 year.
+Surprisingly, they have a life span of 5 to 20 years.
+Hence, they are distinctly different from other spiders that can only live for up to 1 year.

 Aside from their painful bite, they cause only minor symptoms which include nausea, lethargy, and malaise.